 Jasmin received her B.S. from the University of California, Davis working on the functional analysis of genes that regulate apoptosis in plants.
-After graduation, she trained at the Institute for Pediatric Regenerative Medicine with Veronica Martínez-Cerdeño and others, where she studied the evolution of the mammalian neocortex and the neurodevelopmental basis for autism.
+After graduation, she trained at the Institute for Pediatric Regenerative Medicine with Veronica Martínez-Cerdeño, where she studied the evolution of the mammalian neocortex and the neurodevelopmental basis for autism.
 Jasmin joined the Hoekstra lab in Spring 2015 with a NSF Predoctoral Fellowship (2014) and a NSF Doctoral Dissertation Grant (2015).
-She is broadly interested in the evolution of animal development, the evolution of mammalian [diagnostic] traits, and evolutionary developmental processes generating craniofacial variation in natural populations.
-Her current research focuses on the evolution and development of the face in mammals (Phyllostomidae, Chiroptera) and is co-advised by Arhat Abzhanov at Imperial College London and Cliff Tabin at Harvard Medical School.
+She is broadly interested in the evolution of animal development, the evolution of mammalian traits, and the evolutionary developmental processes generating craniofacial variation in natural populations.
+Her current research focuses on the evolution and development of the face in bats (Phyllostomidae, Chiroptera) and is co-advised by Arhat Abzhanov at Imperial College London and Cliff Tabin at Harvard Medical School.